Flora (mythology): Festivals and temples

+Mythology

+The cult of Flora was evidently ancient, as Varro—a 1st-century BCE Roman author—reports that king Titus Tatius had dedicated an altar to her in Rome.
+Ennius, a 2nd-century BCE Roman poet, is recorded by Varro to have claimed that the king Numa Pompilius created the office of the flamen floralis.
+Her cult likely was also greatly respected in ancient Rome; the 1st-century BCE poet Lucretius describes a procession of the seasons wherein Flora occupies an important role pertaining to spring.
+Ovid, a 1st-century BCE Roman poet, does describe a purported brief lapse in the popularity of her cult, in response to which Flora supposedly decided to withdraw her protection of agriculture from any misfortune.

 Interpretatio graeca

 Flora's Greek equivalent is the nymph Chloris, whose myths were assimilated to Flora in mythological narratives (interpretatio graeca).
 The Hellenized Flora was married to Favonius, the wind god also known as Zephyr, and her companion was Hercules.
 According to the legend, Flora ran away from Favonius, but he caught her, married her and gave her dominion over the flowers.

 In the classical tradition

 Music

 Flora is the main character of the 1894 ballet The Awakening of Flora.